 - Noticing → pausing → collecting energy → containing not suppressing

-- Conduction inquiry in order to discover, discern and work with whatever reactivity or theme arises in the moment – Our key identifications, core beliefs and associated deepest concerns and feelings embedded in type structure – Our personal stories/wounds
+- Ing inquiry to discover, discern and work with whatever reactivity or theme arises in the moment – Our key identifications, core beliefs and associated deepest concerns and feelings embedded in type structure – Our personal stories/wounds

 - Mentoring with the “inner coach” into conscious conduct.
 Conscious conduct includes two interrelated forms: releasing into acceptance and taking action